Brandy is one of the easiest spirits to make when you’re starting out – though can be challenging to master!

 Tip: If you want a fruity and spicy boost to your brandy, you can mix things up a bit by adding cherry, mulberry, and maple inserts together with the French oak.

-Aging in barrels
+HOW TO: Aging in barrels

 So, if you want to experience the art of aging in barrels, you can use this method.
 Buy an oak barrel, preferably one that’s light to medium toasted, and follow these next steps for aging brandy in barrels.